Saturday, September 23, 2023

 7. Clean spills promptly and according to product directions

-8. Protective clothing made of fire-retardant materials (e.g. Nomex) can reduces or prevents thermal injury in the body areas that they cover during the incident.
+8. Protective clothing made of fire-retardant materials (e.g. Nomex) can reduce or prevent thermal injury in the body areas that they cover during the incident.